viniciusban/awesomemess.com/_posts/2020-01-20-mocking-in-python.md

         return "The real g()"
 ```

-All tests will use it to show you how to manage mocking in Python.
+All tests will use it to demonstrate how to handle mocking in Python.

 It is important to say we will not discuss how to use `unittest.mock`.
 Instead, we will focus on the situations a test double is useful and how to involve them in action.